mermaidjs/mermaid-gitbook/content/flowchart.md

     click A callback "Tooltip"
     click B "http://www.github.com" "This is a link"
 ```
-<aside class="success">The tooltip functionality and the ability to link to urls are available from version 0.5.2.</aside>
+> **Success** The tooltip functionality and the ability to link to urls are available from version 0.5.2.

 When integration mermaid using the mermaidAPI #mermaidapi the function that binds the events need to be run when the finished graph has been added to the page.
 This is described in the [API usage](#api-usage) section.